How Trump's Tariffs Will Affect Your Closet, Explained

 By the most basic definition, tariffs are government-imposed taxes on imported or exported goods paid by the company moving the products around.
 Import tariffs on clothing, appliances, technology, and other retail categories are the most common in the United States.
 They're often implemented to encourage domestic manufacturing and job growth.
 In fashion, that would mean more products with "Made in the USA" tags.

-But few products, whether we're talking trendy sneakers or tote bags, are made from materials sourced, assembled, and shipped from a single location, so import tariffs don't always produce the intended results.
+But few products, whether we're talking trendy sneakers or tote bags, are made from materials sourced, assembled, and shipped from a single location.
+Meaning, import tariffs don't always produce the intended results.
 Companies often cut internal costs or raise the prices you see at the mall (or online) to pay tariffs immediately to avoid the even higher costs of re-configuring their entire business.
+Those fees don't just include materials to make goods: They also involve re-training workforces to produce those items and building infrastructure to crank them all out.
+Simply put, import tariffs are much more expensive than a one-time tax.

 What is Trump's tariff plan?

-President-elect Trump made several tariff promises on his trail back to the White House.
+President Trump made several tariff promises on the race back to the White House.
 First, that all goods imported to the United States would be subject to a 10–20 percent tariff.
 Second, that a 60 percent tariff would be applied to all imports from China.
 And third, all goods imported from Mexico would be hit with a 25 percent (or greater) tariff.
 He positioned the policy as a way to raise money for the federal government, as well as a tactic for retaliating against other nations.
-"Other countries are going to, finally, after 75 years, pay us back for all that we’ve done for the world," President Trump said onstage during his September debate against Kamala Harris.
+"Other countries are going to, finally, after 75 years, pay us back for all that we’ve done for the world," President Trump said onstage during the September debate against Kamala Harris.

 Exactly when and how potential tariffs will be implemented weren't immediately announced.
 “The vision is there, but the game plan is not,” a source involved in the incoming Trump administration's economic policies told CNN.

-As of Nov.
-25, there are more than concepts of a tariff plan.
-Trump posted on his social media app, Truth Social, that he would impose a 25 percent tariff on imports from Canada and Mexico, plus at least a 10 percent tariff on imports from China, on his first day in office next year.
+By Nov.
+25, there were more than concepts of a tariff plan.
+Trump posted on his social media app, Truth Social, that he would impose a 25 percent tariff on imports from Canada and Mexico, plus at least a 10 percent tariff on imports from China, on his first day in office.
 The president-elect framed the decision as retribution for streams of illegal drugs reportedly moving into the United States.
 Trump also added that tariffs on Chinese imports could increase.
 A representative for the Chinese embassy in Washington, D.C., responded that "No one will win a trade war or a tariff war."

 Okay, so how do those tariffs affect my shopping habits?

-There are a lot of exciting spring 2025 trends to look forward to next year, but the barrier to participating in them will get even higher if tariffs go into effect.
+There are a lot of exciting 2025 trends to look forward to this year, but the barrier to participating in them will get even higher as tariffs go into effect.
 So will shopping for basic necessities across clothing, furniture, appliances, and more.

-Brands whose products are made in China are the most likely to raise their prices, since they'll be hit with the highest proposed tariff (up to 60 percent, if President-elect Trump raises them further).
-"Since tariffs are essentially a tax collected once merchandise crosses another country's borders,' retailers that import any merchandise from China will be impacted more severely," says Shawn Grain Carter, associate professor of business management at FIT.
+"Since tariffs are essentially a tax collected once merchandise crosses another country's borders, retailers that import any merchandise from China will be impacted more severely," says Shawn Grain Carter, associate professor of business management at FIT.

 "Made in China" covers almost every corner of your closet, from cotton dresses and T-shirts to running shoes and even designer bags.
 "Since China was accepted into the WTO [World Trade Organization] in 2001, they became the dominant player in fashion manufacturing across most fashion categories in the majority of price points," Professor Grain Carter explains.
 "According to 'Good On You,' 65 percent of fashion in the world is produced in China."